Fujitsu and Tieto, discussion on MSPs and changing world of outsourcing

 Sami Kallio: Because your role is not easy.
-So I would start with a really bad place question that what is the hardest part in your work?
+So I would start with a really badly place question that, what is the hardest part in your work?

-Janne Kaihila: I wish that the discussion had started.
+Janne Kaihila: I would say that the discussion has started.
 For example, it just happened a few weeks back actually, I was seeing one customer, and then we are ending up a contract.
 So we are now discussing, okay, how we should proceed.
 And then in this dialogue we are able to... thinking that, "Okay.
 Should we actually changed how SLS more meaningful of the employee experience perspective?"
-But still when it comes to the big RFPs also in big deals of... or full scope services, in those ones it's very strictly still coming back old fashion SLAs, and they are connected very strictly then to the, for example, five year contracts.
+But still when it comes to the big RFPs outsourcing big deals of... or full scope services, in those ones it's very strictly still coming back old fashion SLAs, and they are connected very strictly then to the, for example, five year contracts.

 Sami Kallio: Yeah.
 I think what we have seen there is communication.
 But of course we talk a lot directly with enterprises.
-It's like everybody who talks to us is of course really interested on the employee experience, and sometimes it's us feels that everybody is pointing to the procurement as you trust it.
+It's like everybody who talks to us is of course really interested on the employee experience, and sometimes it feels that everybody is pointing to the procurement as you trust it.
 And the customers do the same.
 It's like we cannot change it because this is what is expected and we need to have something for us.
-But for us we really hate it because it has tried to optimize the SLAs and KPIs just for one layer of the service, and that just doesn't work.
+But for us we really hate it because it has tried to optimise the SLAs and KPIs just for one layer of the service, and that just doesn't work.
 At least that's what we have seen.
-But [crosstalk 00:08:07]-

 Janne Kaihila: Yeah.
 My proposal actually would be that we really think that, okay, it makes sense to make, for example, five year contracts or even longer ones.
 But actually we will take the SLA attachment as a separate which will develop during the contract.
 Not that we are signing some tight SLAs in the very first... because that's reflects most commonly that situation and that environment, that world.
 But actually that the-